eunos-1128/openstructure/modules/doc/actions.rst

   items follow the same structure as in "assigned_scores".
 If no score for a specific pair of ligands could be computed, "score" and "coverage" are set to null and a key "reason" is added giving an educated guess why this happened.

+  CSV output is a table of comma-separated values, with one line for each reference ligand.
+The following column is always available:

+   * reference_ligand: If reference ligands were provided explicitly with --reference-ligands, elements of the list will be the paths to the ligand SDF file(s).
+Otherwise, they will be the chain name, residue number and insertion code of the ligand, separated by a dot.

+  If lDDT-PLI was enabled with --lddt-pli, the following columns are added:

+   * "lddt_pli", "lddt_pli_coverage" and "lddt_pli_model_ligand" are the
+     lDDT-PLI score result, the corresponding coverage and assigned model ligand, if an assignment was found, respectively, empty otherwise.
+   * "lddt_pli_unassigned" is empty if an assignment was found, otherwise it lists the short reason this reference ligand was unassigned.

+  If BiSyRMSD was enabled with --rmsd, the following columns are added:

+   * "rmsd", "rmsd_coverage". "rmsd_lddt_lp" "rmsd_bb_rmsd" and
+     "rmsd_model_ligand" are the BiSyRMSD, the corresponding coverage, lDDT-LP, backbone RMSD and assigned model ligand, if an assignment was found, respectively, empty otherwise.
+   * "rmsd_unassigned" is empty if an assignment was found, otherwise it lists the short reason this reference ligand was unassigned.

   options:
     -h, --help            show this help message and exit